ViciousEagle03/viciouseagle03.github.io/content/post/GSoC-PR_Merged.md

 #### PR #235: [Support serialization of astropy.wcs.WCS objects to ASDF](https://github.com/astropy/asdf-astropy/pull/235)
 #### (Yet to be Merged)
- - This PR adds the support for serializing `astropy.wcs.WCS` and `astropy.wcs.wcsapi.SlicedLowLevelWCS` objects to ASDF.
-This would enable any `ndcube.NDCube` objects to be serialized to ASDF with the underlying wcs as `astropy.wcs.WCS` and any sliced `ndcube.NDCube` objects be serialized to ASDF with proper wcs preservation.
+ - This PR introduces support for serializing `astropy.wcs.WCS` and `astropy.wcs.wcsapi.SlicedLowLevelWCS` objects to ASDF format.
+With this enhancement, any `ndcube.NDCube` objects can be serialized to ASDF while preserving the underlying WCS as `astropy.wcs.WCS`.
+Additionally, it ensures that sliced `ndcube.NDCube` objects maintain proper WCS preservation when serialized and are restored correctly upon deserialization.

 #### PR #239: [Add serialization logic for uncertainty objects](https://github.com/astropy/asdf-astropy/pull/239)
 #### (Yet to be Merged)